 - After coming in contact with someone infected with measles, the incubation period to onset of the rash is between 7 and 21 days, with an average of 14 days.
 The period leading up to the appearance of the rash is characterized by a rising fever that peaks at 103-105 degrees F.

-- In 1960, three years beforethe first measles vaccine became available in the U.S., there were approximately 442,000 reported measles cases and 380 related deaths, among the 3.5 to 5 million Americans who were likely infected with measles.
-Measles-associated deaths are rare in the U.S. and the last reported death occurred in 2015.
+- Three years beforethe first measles vaccine became available in 1960, there were approximately 442,000 reported measles cases and 380 related deaths in the U.S. among the 3.5 to 5 million Americans likely infected with measles.
+Measles-associated deaths are rare in the U.S., with the last reported death occurring in 2015.
 Continue reading quick facts…

-- There are two measles vaccines currently in use in the United States - MMRII - a combination measles-mumps-rubella (MMR) live virus vaccine and ProQuad- a combination measles-mumps-rubella-varicella (MMR-V) live virus vaccine.
-Both MMRII and ProQuad are manufactured and distributed by Merck.
-The CDC recommends children receive the first dose of MMR vaccine between 12 and 15 months, and the second dose between 4 and 6 years.
+- There are three measles vaccines currently in use in the United States.
+Two vaccines, MMRII and PRIORIX, are combination measles-mumps-rubella (MMR) live virus vaccines.
+The third, ProQuad, is a combination measles-mumps-rubella-varicella (MMR-V) live virus vaccine.
+Both MMRII and ProQuad are manufactured and distributed by Merck, while PRIORIX is manufactured and distributed by GlaxoSmithKline (GSK).
+The CDC recommends children receive the first dose of MMR vaccine between 12 and 15 months and the second dose between 4 and 6 years.

-- As of May 31, 2019, there have been more than 94,972 reports of measles-vaccine reactions, hospitalizations, injuries, and deaths following measles vaccinations made to the federal Vaccine Adverse Events Reporting System (VAERS), including 468 related deaths, 7,127 hospitalizations, and 1,820 related disabilities.
-Over 50% of those adverse events occurred in children three years old and under.
+- As of October 27, 2023, there have been 111,176 reports of measles-vaccine reactions, hospitalizations, injuries, and deaths following measles vaccinations made to the federal Vaccine Adverse Events Reporting System (VAERS), including 552 related deaths, 8,472 hospitalizations, and 2,145 related disabilities.
+Over 50 percent of those adverse events occurred in children three years old and under.
 Continue reading quick facts...